cn0047/stash/ed/t/README.md

 Weight Gross - with pack; Weight Net - without pack;

-#### SLA/SLO/SLI

-Service-level agreement (SLA) - commitment between a service provider and a client: quality, availability, responsibility, performance, costs, etc.

-Service-level objective (SLO) - (key element of SLA) specific measurable characteristics of the SLA such as availability, throughput, frequency, response time, or quality.

-Service-level indicator (SLI) - measure of the service level provided by a service provider to a customer.
-Common SLIs include latency, throughput, availability, error rate, durability, correctness, etc.

-#### Full stack:
+Full stack:
 * Presentation layer (html, css, js).
 * Business layer (go, php, node, etc).
 * Data access layer (mongo, mysql, etc).

-#### 10 Questions Developers Should be Asking Themselves
+10 Questions Developers Should be Asking Themselves:
 * Is there a pattern here?
 * How can I make this simpler?
 * Why does it work like that?